SeanRooooney/DBZ-695-db2-server/README.txt

 We can check the state of all registered tables:

 $ cd /asncdctools/src/
-$ python3.6 /asncdctools/src/asntablestate.py
+$ python /asncdctools/src/asntablestate.py

-and then change them:

-$ update all tables with the STATE to A
+and then change them: update all tables with the STATE to A

-$ python3.6 /asncdctools/src/asntablestate.py -a
+$ python /asncdctools/src/asntablestate.py -a

 We then need to restart asncap